Jingle-icious/ThroughTheQuietLens/README.md

 # Capstone_SP25
 Repository for all code relating to my capstone project
+To see progress blog, click [here.](https://upchurchcapstonesp25.myportfolio.com/work)